tsipkens/atems/README.md

 On use of this code or the *k*-means segmentation procedure described [above](#k-means-segmentation-seg_kmeans), please tentatively cite:

-[Sipkens, T. A., Rogak, S. N. (In press).
+[Sipkens, T. A., Rogak, S. N. (Under review).
 Technical note: Using k-means to identify soot aggregates in transmission electron microscopy images.
 Journal of Aerosol Science.][jaskmeans]

 More information will be made available here should this citation be updated.